rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 setting is enabled, users can't access their accounts until they add and verify a device on their account.

-**To configure account-wide settings for multi-factor authentication**
+To configure account-wide settings for multi-factor authentication, use the following steps:

 1. Log in to the [MyRackspace portal](https://my.rackspace.com).